PeterYaoNYU/bluefield_dpdk/README.md

 - [ ] Profiling the Chen's failure detector between two nodes
+- [ ] A basic LSTM model using C++ LibTorch, which trains as it goes

 - [ ] A failure detector using LSTM, using DPDK and libtorch